AGS-004Drug Class: Therapeutic Vaccines Registry Number: 1807497-10-4 (CAS) Organization: Argos Therapeutics Phase of Development: IIb

 Location: United States and Canada

-- Participants were treatment-experienced adults who had chronic HIV infection and who had been on an ART regimen for at least 3 months prior to screening.
+- Participants were adults with HIV who had been on an ART regimen for at least 3 months.

-- Participants had viral loads that were 400 copies/mL or less for at least 2 months before screening and 50 copies/mL or less at screening.
+- Participants had viral load levels that were 200 copies/mL or less for at least 3 months before screening and less than 50 copies/mL at screening.

-- Participants had CD4 counts of at least 450 cells/mm3 at screening, and their lowest CD4 count before starting ART was 200 cells/mm3 or higher.
+- Participants had CD4 counts of at least 450 cells/mm3 at screening, and their lowest CD4 count was 200 cells/mm3 or higher.

 What side effects might AGS-004 cause?